 Virtual Sales Training And Implementation Best Practices, with Kurt Shaver, Episode #138

 The COVID-19 pandemic has many sales leaders scrambling to create or find virtual sales training that works.
 In one sense, that’s entirely understandable.
-As the virus spreads, more and more sales training companies are having to cancel scheduled training events and companies are requiring their sales teams to work from home.
+As the virus spreads, more and more sales training companies are having to cancel scheduled sales training events and companies are requiring their sales teams to work from home.
 Moving forward, methods of training that do not require in-person attendance are needed.

 But in another sense, I’m left shaking my head.
 We are in the 2020s—it seems to me that most companies should have already had some form of virtual sales training in place.
 We at Vengreso have already created and implemented our own virtual sales program, focused on helping those who prospect via social media (social selling) to do it in a modern and effective way.

 We’ve seen incredible results from what we’ve created because we’ve integrated neuroscience and modern learning principles into our curriculum.
-On this episode, my guest Kurt Shaver (one of my co-founders at Vengreso) helps me unpack the principles that go into a powerful virtual sales training course to help you equip your sales team no matter the circumstances.Are you scrambling to build a virtual #Sales training course for your team?
+On this episode, my guest Kurt Shaver (one of my co-founders at Vengreso) helps me unpack the principles that go into a powerful virtual sales training course to help you equip your team of sales professionals no matter the circumstances.Are you scrambling to build a virtual #Sales training course for your team?
 Listen to learn best practices from CSO @KurtShave and CEO @M_3Jr of Vengreso, on @GoModernSelling podcast ep.
 138. #DigitalSales #cadenceguide @xant_ai Click To Tweet

 Hands-Down, Virtual Sales Training Is More Effective Than In-Person Events